yoonhoGo/apollo-directive-package/README.md

 const schema = makeExecutableSchema({
   schemaDirectives: {
     ...
+    rename: RenameDirective, // if graphql-tools >= 3.x.x
-    rename: RenameDirective as any, // Refer to Bug in Todo }
+    rename: RenameDirective as any, // if graphql-tools < 3.x.x
+  }
 })
 ```